 - 1. Show one CONSTANT card. - 2.
 Say the objects on the constant card: "I see a red knife, I see a gold acorn, I see a gray raccoon, I see orange leaves, I see a brown moose, I see a red knife, I see a brown cabin, and I see a hiker." - 3.
 Each player draws a card, finds the match on the "constant" card, and says "I see two red chairs."
 Always use a full sentence and say, "I see (number, color, animal/object)." - 4.
 Players can take turns or play competitively.
 I recommend taking turns initially. - 5.
 After the players have matched each card to the constant card, turn the constant card over and recall the items on the constant card. - 6.
+Show one CONSTANT card.
+Describe what you see.
+Turn the card over and now play the game.
+Recall the items on the CONSTANT card. - 7.
 Do NOT show the one constant card to the players.
 Choose someone to say what is on the card, "I see two green trees..."
-Keep the constant card hidden. - 7.
+Keep the constant card hidden. - 8.
 Each player draws a card, finds the match on the constant card, and says "I see two brown cabins."
 Always use a full sentence.
-Recall the items on the constant card when finished. - 8.
+Recall the items on the constant card when finished. - 9.
 Players can take turns or play competitively.
-I recommend taking turns initially. - 9.
+I recommend taking turns initially. - 10.
 Recall any of the objects on the cards in 1 minute or longer.
-Keep a record of the objects mentioned.
+Keep a record of the objects mentioned. - 11.
+Place 9 cards face up and find 3 cards which match. - 12.
+Place 9 cards face down and then turn over the center card.
+Now, turn over one card at a time and see if you can find 3 cards which match.